x07x08/TF2-Dodgeball-Modified/README.md

 This project is a modified and updated version of the classic TF2 Dodgeball gamemode for SourceMod.
 It builds upon the work of several developers in the community to provide a stable, configurable, and extensible Dodgeball experience.

-For a more sophisticated rewrite of this gamemode, consider checking out [TF2 Dodgeball Unified by Mikah31](https://github.com/Mikah31/TF2-Dodgeball-Unified).

 ---
 ## ✨ Key Features